chrisyeungwc/CETM-26/README.md

-# CTEM-26 Machine Learning
+# Credit Card Fraud Detection (Machine Learning Project)

-Knowledge
+## Knowledge

-1. systematic understanding and critical awareness of discipline knowledge of machine learning and data mining including the theory and methodology, and the current development of technologies.
+1. Systematic understanding and critical awareness of discipline knowledge of machine learning and data mining including the theory and methodology, and the current development of technologies.

-2. an understanding and critical knowledge for applying machine learning and data mining techniques for decision making and gaining insight from data.
+2. An understanding and critical knowledge for applying machine learning and data mining techniques for decision making and gaining insight from data.

-Skills
+## Skills

-3. independent ability of evaluating and applying appropriate machine learning and data mining techniques for practical problems.
+3. Independent ability of evaluating and applying appropriate machine learning and data mining techniques for practical problems.

-4. independent ability of defining, explaining and interpreting the results obtained from machine learning and data mining.
+4. Independent ability of defining, explaining and interpreting the results obtained from machine learning and data mining.

 ## Open Dataset